Ruby on Rails

 <%= link_to 'Create this press release', new_user_artist_tour_press_release_path(@artist.id, @tour.id), { method: :post } %>

-That's the route to user_press_releases#tour_create
+That's the route to user_press_releases#tour_create--

 You received this message because you are subscribed to the Google Groups "Ruby on Rails: Talk" group.